rawmind0/alpine-traefik/README.md

 alpine-traefik
 ==============

 This image is the traefik base.
-It comes from rawmind/alpine-monit.
+It comes from [alpine-monit][alpine-monit].

 ## Build